 We are looking at ways to add an additional revenue stream to offset some of our expenses.
-We may also need to raise additional funds depending on the outcome of the additional 8% Senior Notes funding.
-However, no assurance can be given that we will be successful in securing adequate funds that may be required.
+We will likely need to raise additional funds, however, no assurance can be given that we will be successful in securing adequate funds that may be required.
 If we are unable to raise additional capital on acceptable terms, or at all, we may have to significantly delay, scale back or discontinue the development or commercialization of one or more of our product candidates, restrict our operations or obtain funds by entering into agreements on unattractive terms, which would likely have a material adverse effect on our business, stock price, and our relationships with third parties with whom we have business relationships, at least until additional funding is obtained.

-As a result, substantial doubt existed about our ability to continue as a going concern as of the date of the filing of this quarterly report on Form 10-Q for the quarter ended June 30, 2019.
+As a result, substantial doubt existed about our ability to continue as a going concern as of the date of the filing of this quarterly report on Form 10-Q for the quarter ended September 30, 2019.
 The accompanying condensed consolidated financial statements do not include any adjustments to reflect the possible future effects on the recoverability and classification of recorded assets, or the amounts and classification of liabilities that might be different should the Company be unable to continue as a going concern based on the outcome of these uncertainties described above.